Huegoxaga/notes/networking/README.md

     - 510 Not Extended
     - 511 Network Authentication Required
     - 599 Network Connect Timeout Error
+- The URL will be encoded using the `UTF-8` encoding scheme
+  - `+` means a space only in `application/x-www-form-urlencoded` content, such as the query part of a URL.

 ##### Hyper Text Transfer Protocol Secure(HTTPS)